DoTheEvo/ansible-arch/README.md

 # Objective

-To clone a repo, execute few commands, wait, and BAM arch is suddenly just like you want it.<br>
+To clone a repo, execute few commands, wait, and BAM!
+Arch is suddenly just like you want it.<br>
 To have a dedicated place where to write prefered applications, services, settings,..

 # How to execute